mherrmann/fbs-tutorial/README.md

 ![Screenshot of sample app](screenshots/app.png)

 ## Freezing your app
-Running the app as in the previous section requires Python to be installed and set up as in the introduction.
+Running the app from source requires Python to be installed and set up as in the introduction.
 We don't want to force your users to have to do this.
-What we want is to create a standalone form of your app that can be run on other computers.
+Instead, we want to create a standalone form of your app that runs on your users' computers.
 In the context of Python applications, this process is called "freezing".

-Use the following command to create a standalone executable for your app:
+Use the following command to turn your app's source code into a standalone
+executable:

     python -m fbs freeze